 Although Pharmacy Simulator is already a functional training solution for community pharmacy, it is still in active development, and we’re always thinking of new ways to improve and add to the product.
 Below is a list of a few of the features we currently have in development, but this is by no means a comprehensive list of the things we’re working on.
 We’re also a very small independent team, so try not to be too disappointed if the feature you’re waiting for isn’t included in the next release.

-We have a hospital environment in development, which is designed to match a relatively modern ward layout, with a nurse’s station and imprest and supply cupboards in the centre, with rooms with beds surrounding.
+A hospital environment has been developed, designed to match a relatively modern ward layout, with a nurse’s station and imprest and supply cupboards in the centre, with rooms with beds surrounding.

 Pharmacy Simulator was designed with virtual reality hardware in mind, and earlier builds did successfully experiment with Oculus Rift support.
 We believe that virtual reality will provide an additional layer of immersion that makes the simulation experience more impactful.
 Unfortunately very few of our users have access to virtual reality hardware, so we have not focused on this feature up until now, but we’re keen to add it in future releases as virtual reality hardware becomes more affordable and available.

 We recognise that in many countries it is common to see pharmacists embedded into community clinics, performing a range of tasks.
 To enable us to simulate these kinds of tasks we have been working on a general practice/family doctor setting.

 A beta version of this environment is available now, and it is possible to simulate conversations with patients and other healthcare professionals.

 Our scenario editor is powerful and flexible, enabling skilled users to create scenarios that cover a broad range of learning topics.
 However, there are a lot of ways we can potentially make the scenario editor more user friendly and easier to use, and there are a lot of ways we can design it to help our users create more complete and compelling scenarios.